anturny/PyQt6_GUI/doc/QtDesigner.md

 pip uninstall PyQt6
 ```

-If you're the lucky soul who made it this far with all your code working, navigate to the pathway PyQt6_GUI/.venv/Lib \site-packages/qt6_appplications/Qt/bin/designer.exe, right click and open it insider File Explorer.
+If you're the lucky soul who made it this far with all your code working, navigate to the pathway PyQt6_GUI/.venv/Lib \site-packages/qt6_appplications/Qt/bin/designer.exe, right click and open it inside File Explorer.
+This will open the [QtDesigner%20Software](/.venv\Lib\site-packages\qt6_applications\Qt\bin\designer.exe)

 At this point, please follow the tutorial in the [YouTube demonstration](https://youtu.be/_16NK5LZPes?si=asA0FvDcwoGcX1ce&t=1565) as it is difficult to demonstrate a completely different application within the scope of VSCode.
 I created a [Window.ui](/src/Window.ui) file within the src folder in order to follow the tutorial.